preetipannu7/Newsletter_2024/Content/MCA/mca.md

 -	Prof. Jasbir Singh Saini is Fellow of Institution of Engineers (I), Kolkata- F-1215525.
 -	Prof. Jasbir Singh Saini is Life Member of Computer Society of India, Navi Mumbai.
 -	Prof. Jasbir Singh Saini is Charted Engineer of Institution of Engineers (I), Kolkata- F-1215525.
--   Prof. Jasbir Singh Saini has served as Member of Organizing Committee in Workshop on 'Virtual Labs' conducted by IIT Roorkee and Organized by GNDEC.

 ## Publications